rustamkakar/Joystream-maxlevush/WG_Lead_Term_Limits.md

 One person cannot be in a role for more than 1 month in a row.
 You can be re-elected for a new term only after 1 month of ??vacation??.

-Lead who was fired is not eligible for a new term